Russian strikes against Ukrainian infrastructure: July 2025

 As of 1 July 2025, Ukrainian electrical output has returned to autumn 2022 levels, before the Russian systematic attack on the Ukrainian electric grid started.
 Ukraine has had an increase by 150% the power it’s exporting.
-Currently Ukraine is exporting electricity to the EU with Hungry being the biggest customer.
+Currently, Ukraine is exporting electricity to the EU, with Hungary being the biggest customer.

 The Russian airstrikes that targeted the Kyiv metropolitan area (KMA) overnight on 16/17 June 2025 was the most deadly attack on Ukraine's capital in almost a year.
 The 3/4 July 2025 airstrikes targeting Kyiv broke the daily record of Russian long-range drone launches into the territory of Ukraine since the beginning of invasion in 2022.
 The previous record-setting aerial attacks came just five days earlier, with 537 drones and missiles launched.
 A new record was set five days later on 8/9 July, with 728 drones targeting ten out of 23 oblasts overnight, including 50 drones and 5 missiles launched into Volyn Oblast and its administrative center Lutsk.